WebexCommunity/WebexPythonSDK/docs/user/intro.rst

 - When requesting lists of items, you have to deal with pagination_

-Enter **ciscosparkapi**, a simple API wrapper that wraps all of the Spark API calls and returned JSON objects within native Python objects and methods.
+Enter **webexteamsdk**, a simple API wrapper that wraps all of the Spark API calls and returned JSON objects within native Python objects and methods.

-With ciscosparkapi, the above Python code can be consolidated to the following:
+With webexteamsdk, the above Python code can be consolidated to the following:

 .. code-block:: python

-    from ciscosparkapi import CiscoSparkAPI
+    from webexteamsdk import CiscoSparkAPI

     api = CiscoSparkAPI()
     try: